• New 3.2 mm LSO crystals and industry’s fastest Time of Flight¹ help visualize small lesions more clearly and maximize efficiency

 • New motion management features help improve delineation and quantification of small lesions, increasing confidence

-Health Canada has licensed the Biograph Vision, a new positron emission tomography/ computed tomography system from Siemens Healthineers that delivers a new level of precision in PET/CT imaging.
+The Food and Drug Administration (FDA) has cleared the Biograph Vision, a new positron emission tomography/computed tomography system from Siemens Healthineers that delivers a new level of precision in PET/CT imaging.

 The Biograph Vision features new Optiso Ultra Dynamic Range (UDR) Detector Technology, which is based on silicon photomultipliers (SiPMs) rather than the photomultiplier tubes (PMTs) that have been the industry standard.
 This new system design enables Siemens Healthineers to reduce the detector’s lutetium oxyorthosilicate (LSO) crystal elements from 4 x 4 mm to 3.2 x 3.2 mm, resulting in higher spatial resolution.
 Utilizing these extremely small LSO crystals and covering 100 percent of the area of the scintillator array with SiPMs, the Biograph Vision is designed to deliver industry’s fastest time-of-flight (ToF), with a temporal resolution of just 249 picoseconds, as well as the highest effective sensitivity at 84 cps/kBq¹.
 For these reasons, the Biograph Vision helps to reduce scan time by a factor of 3.9 to improve patient throughput as well as reduce patient radiation exposure and tracer cost.

 The Biograph Vision also has a large 78-cm bore that offers 24 percent more space than a 70-cm bore.
 This larger bore can reduce patient anxiety in addition to enabling easier positioning for radiotherapy (RT) devices or bariatric patients.
 The system fits into any room that houses a PET/CT scanner from the Biograph mCT family without the need for costly renovations.